We don't understand yogurt

 Like the spaghetti all together can move and rearrange, but when you try to pull one relative to the other, it has some like elasticity.

-And so to understand exactly what is happening with a soft matter material, like why it is acting the way that it is, Physicists like Ray basically have to tease out how all these strands of molecular spaghetti are interacting, like how they're all touching or sliding against each other.
+And so to understand exactly what is happening with a soft matter material, like why it is acting the way that it is, physicists like Ray basically have to tease out how all these strands of molecular spaghetti are interacting, like how they're all touching or sliding against each other.

+And that's hard.
 In a bowl of spaghetti, you might have, you know, 50 strands of spaghetti.

 In a material, you have 10 to the 23 spaghettis.